CodeKingdomsTeam/rodash/CONTRIBUTING.md

 | `tools/buildDocs.sh` | Build the docs.                                                |
 | `tools/format.sh`    | Format the code with `lua-fmt`.                                |
 | `tools/luacheck.sh`  | Runs `luacheck` against all source.                            |

+# Dependencies

+Rodash installs a number of dependencies for managing development and builds in a few different languages & their package managers.
+Notable dependencies include:

+* Python with pip
+	* virtualenv - allows Lua 5.1 to be run in a virtual environment to prevent any clash with existing installations.
+	* hererocks - installs the correct version of Lua in a local directory to avoid clash with existing installations.
+	* mkdocs - allows the docs website to be generated from markdown files
+	* precommit - automatically lints and formats lua code during commit
+* Typescript with Yarn
+	* luaparse - parses the Lua source code allowing docs to be automatically generated
+	* lua-fmt - formats lua source code
+* Lua with luarocks
+	* busted - a unit test harness
+	* luacov - a coverage tool
+	* luacheck - a linter for lua

 # Development